hisprofile/blenderstuff/Guides/TF2 Blender/Rigs.md

 - Legacy rigs for importing animations onto
 - In-game and SFM versions of the mercenaries

+[^1]:Wrinkle maps are calculated based on values of shapekeys, not how the mesh squishes and stretches.
 [^2]:It's extremely easy to deform the face using shapekeys by activating two or more of them.
 [^3]:The Cycles renderer does not support lightwarps.
 The albedo textures can be multiplied by vales ranging from two to four to approximate the correct shade the mercenaries tend to have.